LedgerHQ/ledger-dev-doc/source/userspace/getting_started.rst

 * A standard ARM gcc to build the non-secure (STM32) firmware and link the secure (ST31) applications
-* A standard ARM clang above 7.0.0 with `ROPI support
+* A standard ARM clang above 7.0.0 (but below 10.0.0) with `ROPI support
   <http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0491i/CHDCDGGG.html>`_
-  to build the secure (ST31) applications
+  to build the secure (ST31) applications.
+We recommend using clang 9.0.0.
 * Download a prebuilt gcc from `here
   <https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads>`_